Wyoming Whiskey Trip Reports

 slows you down and causes prolonged unnecessary suffering.

 The trailhead does trap cold air overnight.
 You may be pulling off layers before you get a quarter-mile up the trail.
 It can be hard to guess the proper amount of clothing to take unless you do this often.
-Clothing selection depends upon the forecast, time of year, how fast you plan to go, what route you're climbing, time you leave the trailhead, etc. It's also easy to underdress.
-The wind can be nasty at the Lower Saddle.
-And the shady Owen-Spalding route can be painfully cold in the early morning with summer temperatures in the 30s or 40s, before calculating wind chill.
-Perhaps 20s with a cold front.
+Clothing selection depends upon the forecast, time of year, how fast you plan to go, what route you're climbing, time you leave the trailhead, etc. It's not uncommon for morning temperatures at upper elevations to swing between the 20s and 40s during the summer before calculating wind chill.

 Some run up the Grand Teton with next to nothing.
 Shoes and shorts.
 Like these guys.
 Unlike protected climbers, most free-soloing climbers are always moving and not exposed to cold weather for extended periods.
 Because they're moving quickly they also can start later and enjoy warmer weather.